pkindalov/livescore-highlighter/README.md

 <p>In pictures below the results which contains teams with FC in their names.</p>

+<p style="color: red">Important.
+When refresh browser the site will return on it original states.
+For better effect you must use <em>Tampermonkey</em> extension for Chrome and load this function on it.</p>

 <img src="screenshot1.png" alt="result picture one" />
 <img src="screenshot2.png" alt="result picture one" />